I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 Satish Kumar Ithamsetty – (Blogging Den)

-I worked as a lecturer for 10 years which held me no-where.
+I worked as a lecturer for 10 years which held me nowhere.
 I was very good with the students but very bad at the politics played by the colleagues, though I am not a bothering person.
-I would not digest all of these at sometimes.
-This led into a look of job satisfaction.
+I would not digest all of these sometimes.
+This led to a look at job satisfaction.

 Basically, I am a Biochemistry teacher.
-I had the interest to prepare notes and promote it in online, for every student’s reach.
+I had the interest to prepare notes and promote them online, for every student’s reach.
+[Tweet “One fine morning a catchy add in classifieds “Earn by the blog” turned my lifestyle”].

 Now I read and followed many blogs and got motivated with no technical support.